Singapore Corporate Tax Rate, Exemptions, Filing Requirements - Complete Guide

 - at least one shareholder is an individual "beneficially and directly" holding at least 10% of the issued ordinary shares of the company.

 Note that certain companies are not permitted to use the tax scheme, including:

 - Companies whose principal activity is investment-holding

-- Companies whose principal activity is developed property for sale, investment, or both.
+- Companies whose principal activity is the development of property for sale, investment, or both.

 All companies qualify for PTE unless the company already claims under the tax exemption scheme for new startups.
 Under PTE, companies enjoy the following exemptions.